FriendsOfTYPO3/frontend_editing/Documentation/Development/Workflow/Index.rst

 Styling
 -------

-The extension are using SASS for compiling into CSS.
+The extension is using SASS.
-To build the stylesheets use the following command:
+Use the following command to build the stylesheets:

 ::

    npm run build:css

-While developing use the following watch command:
+Use the following watch command while developing:

 ::